neverstopbuilding/blog/src/_posts/2013-06-25-chef-minitest.md

 I hope that those who followed this series have learned a bunch on how to build cookbooks in a true, test-driven way.
 I encourage you to check out the [Chef Broiler Plate](https://github.com/jasonrobertfox/chef-broiler-plate) repository, and also the book: [The Chef Survival Guide](https://leanpub.com/chef-survival-guide).
 I'll summarize the ways to test Chef Cookbooks in a future post.
 Best of luck with your automated infrastructure adventures.

-{% c2a icon:"K" title:"Hungry for more?
-Get the Book!" action:"Check it out!" link:"https://leanpub.com/Chef-survival-guide?utm_source=nsb&utm_medium=blog&utm_campaign=Verify+your+Chef+Infrastructure+with+Minitest" label:"Chef Survival Guide" %}
-This series of posts related to the build out of Chef Broiler Plate are consolidated in "The Chef Survival Guide."
-The book includes more detail and examples (and you can put it in your back pocket!)
-{% endc2a %}